Outline for this Section:

 History Archeological evidence indicates that the country was inhabited as early as 2000 BC.
 The early inhabitants were followers of Bon, an animistic tradition that was the main religion of the region before the advent of Buddhism.
 In the 8th century AD, Buddhism was introduced to Bhutan by Guru Padmasambhava (also known as Guru Rimpoche).

 The Drukpa Kagyu school of Mahayana Buddhism was introduced in Bhutan by the Buddhist teacher Phajo Drugom Zhingpo in the 13th century AD.
 Since then many other saints and religious figures have helped shape Bhutan’s history.

-A significant period of Bhutanese history was ushered in by the arrival of Shabdrung Ngawang Namgyel from Tibet in 1616 AD.
+A significant period of Bhutanese history was ushered in by the arrival of Zhabdrung Ngawang Namgyel from Tibet in 1616 AD.
 Until then Bhutan was ruled by numerous clans and noble families each vying with each other for supremacy or greater power.
-Shabdrung unified the country, established a theocracy and set up a dual system of religious and secular government.
+Zhabdrung unified the country, established a theocracy and set up a dual system of religious and secular government.